 - must maintain a daily work journal at the internship site.

-- must complete the Internship Supervisor Evaluation for credit.
+- must have internship supervisor complete the Internship Supervisor Evaluation by the Wednesday before finals.

 - need to attend and complete assignments for each mandatory internship class meetings held throughout the semester.